esphome/esphome-docs/cookbook/power_meter.rst

               - average_throttle: 10s
               - filter_out: NaN

 .. note::

     The ``pulse_meter`` sensor has an internal filter that is used to debounce the input signal.
 This filter is set to ``13us`` by default.
 To increase the safety margin, you can increase this value.
 For this you need to know the *minimum pulse width* that you can expect to see from your power meter within the expected load range.

-    The minimum pulse width threshold is determined by considering the upper limit of the *load* the meter is designed to handle, as well as the meter's *impulse constant* (``x pulses / kWh``).
+    The minimum pulse width threshold is determined by considering the upper limit of the *load* the meter is designed to handle, as well as the meter's *impulse constant* (x pulses / kWh).
 Here's the calculation involved:

     - **Load Limit in Watts**: Establish the *upper load limit* that the meter is designed to measure.
 For example, if the limit is 16 kW (16,000 Watts), this becomes a reference point.

     - **Pulse Rate Calculation**: Determine the pulse rate corresponding to this load limit.
 For this we need to know the impulse constant.
-In our example, the power meter has an impulse constant of ``10000 pulses/kWh``, resulting in 160000 pulses per hour at the maximum 16kW load, i.e. 44.4 pulses/second.
+In our example, the power meter has an impulse constant of 10000 pulses/kWh, resulting in 160000 pulses per hour at the maximum 16 kW load, i.e. 44.4 pulses/second.

     - **Minimum Pulse Width Calculation**: Use the pulse rate to calculate the minimum pulse width threshold.
 In our example, with a maximum pulse rate of 44.4/sec, the minimum pulse width we expect to see is approximately 22.5 milliseconds.
 Choose a slightly smaller value than this to avoid missing pulses.